828 means: "Everything working together."

 All GAIN no pain!

-Ongoing throughout our session I will be checking in with you to make sure you are not experiencing pain and I encourage you as the client to let me know if there is anything I can do to increase your comfort.
+Your comfort is Key!
+I encourage you, as the client, to let me know if there is anything I can do to increase your comfort.

 Sometimes tension is caused by painful emotions, phycological stress, or trauma.
 This may require a gentle and deeply relaxing strategy to help that particular brand of tension to unwind.